stanislavsa/smart-woocommerce-search/README.txt

 = Is it compatible with my WordPress theme? =

-The plugin integrates cleanly into virtually any theme.
+The falcon plugin integrates cleanly into virtually any theme.
 It may require minor CSS tweaks to match your exact design, but it works out of the box with all major themes and page builders (Elementor, DIVI, WPBakery, Visual Composer, Avada).

 = How do I manage the plugin settings? =